-7.3 Medieval town
+7.2 Medieval town

-No medieval archaeological evidence has been recovered from the town, other than some details of standing structures.
+Our knowledge of the medieval town only comes from documentary sources and from plan elements shown on historic maps or surviving in the modern town and.
+No medieval archaeological evidence has yet to be recovered.
 Any archaeological evidence from within the historic core would enable a fuller picture of the development of the town and complement the historical evidence.
-It would feed into the wider Research Aims for the South West Region to improve our understanding of Medieval and later urbanism (SWARF Research Aim 36) and assessment of the archaeological potential for studying medieval economy, trade, technology and production (SWARF Research Aim 47).
+It would feed into the wider Research Aims for the South West Region to improve our understanding of Medieval and later urbanism (SWARF Research Aim 36) and assessment of the archaeological potential for studying medieval economy, trade, technology and production (SWARF Research Aim 47)).